mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 We explicitly set the visibility for the stage object in the namespace to default, this is due to a pybind11 requirement for module implementations to default symbol visibility to hidden (`-fvisibility=hidden`), more details about this can be found at:
 [https://pybind11.readthedocs.io/en/stable/faq.html#someclass-declared-with-greater-visibility-than-the-type-of-its-field-someclass-member-wattributes](https://pybind11.readthedocs.io/en/stable/faq.html#someclass-declared-with-greater-visibility-than-the-type-of-its-field-someclass-member-wattributes)

-For simplicity we defined base_t as an alias for our base class type as the definition can be quite long.
+For simplicity we defined `base_t` as an alias for our base class type as the definition can be quite long.
 Our base class type also defines a few additional type aliases for us: `operator_fn_t`, `reader_type_t` and `writer_type_t`.
-The `reader_type_t` and `writer_type_t` aliases are shortcuts for specifying that we are a reader and writer of `std::shared_ptr<MultiMessage>` respectively. `operator_fn_t` (read as “operator function type”) is an alias for:
+The `reader_type_t` and `writer_type_t` aliases are shortcuts for specifying that we are a reader and writer of `std::shared_ptr<MultiMessage>` respectively. `operator_fn_t` (read as "operator function type") is an alias for:
 ```cpp
 std::function<Observable<R>(const Observable<T>& source)>
 ```

 Meaning that a Neo operator function is one that accepts an observable of type T and returns an observable of type R. In our case both T & R are `std::shared_ptr<MultiMessage>`.

-All Morpheus C++ stages receive an instance of a Neo Segment and a name, typically this is the Python class' unique_name property.
+All Morpheus C++ stages receive an instance of a Neo Segment and a name, typically this is the Python class' `unique_name` property.
 Since C++ segments don't receive an instance of the Morpheus config, if there are any attributes in the config that are needed by the C++ class it is the responsibility of the Python class to extract them and pass them in as parameters to the C++ class.

 We will also define an interface proxy object to keep the class definition separated from the Python interface.
 This isn't strictly required, but it is a convention used internally by Morpheus.
 Our proxy object will define a static method named `init` which is responsible for constructing a `PassThruStage` instance and returning it wrapped in a `shared_ptr`.
 There are many common Python types which [pybind11 automatically converts](https://pybind11.readthedocs.io/en/latest/advanced/cast/overview.html#conversion-table) to their associated C++ types, the Neo Segment is a C++ object with Python bindings.
 The proxy interface object is used to help insulate Python bindings from internal implementation details.
 ```cpp